 Arthritis is a common health condition affecting more than 23% of people in the United States.
 It causes joint pain and stiffness that typically worsens over time, often leading to disability.
-At the Physical Therapy & Sports Medicine Center in Greenbelt, Olney, Bowie, Riverdale, Glen Burnie, Laurel, and Silver Spring, Maryland, the team of experienced physical therapists designs treatment plans to ease arthritis pain and improve joint function and mobility.
+At the Physical Therapy & Sports Medicine Center in Greenbelt, Olney, Bowie, Riverdale, Glen Burnie, Laurel, Maryland, the team of experienced physical therapists designs treatment plans to ease arthritis pain and improve joint function and mobility.
 To get back to your active lifestyle, call the office nearest you or book an appointment online today.
 Same-day and next-day appointments are available.

 Arthritis is joint swelling and tenderness that affects mobility.
 Arthritis is a general medical term, not a diagnosis.
 There are many types of arthritis and conditions that cause arthritis, including:

 - Ankylosing spondylitis

 Arthritis may affect any joint in the body and develop at any age.
 Symptoms tend to worsen over time, affecting mobility and quality of life.